izuzak/pmrpc/apidocs.markdown

 * (mandatory) **procedure** is a function object representing the procedure being registered.
 This can be a named or unnamed function or method.

 * (optional and _this feature is available only for non-worker communication_) **acl** is an object containg two string arrays: the whitelist and the blacklist.
 This parameter is optional, and by default enables clients from any domain to call the procedure.
-Elements of the whitelist and blacklist are wildcard-defined strings where the `*` wildcard represents any sequence of characters.
+Elements of the whitelist and blacklist are regular expression strings where the `.*` regex represents any sequence of characters.

 * (optional) **isAsynchronous** is a boolean value which defines whether the procedure is asynchronous or synchronous.
 By default, a synchronous procedure is assumed.